abdallah5446/abdallah5446/README.md

 Here are some quick facts about myself, an entrepreneur in software design:

-- 💻📷✏️ I’m currently utilizing software and technology to improve SEO and the learning experience for my photography and tutoring businesses
+- 💻📷✏️ I use software and technology to improve SEO and the learning experience for my photography and tutoring businesses respectively
 - 🌱 I’m currently learning programming to create user-friendly and interactive software designs
 - 👯 I’m looking to collaborate on anything coding-related!
 - 🤔 If you know any fun coding challenges or hackathons, let me know!